ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 • Regulated primarily by one Tier-1 regulator (in Australia)

-eToro is a winner for its easy-to-use copy-trading platform where traders can duplicate the trades of investors across over 2300 instruments, including exchange-traded securities, forex, CFDs, and popular cryptocurrencies.
+eToro is my top choice for copy trading due to its easy-to-use platform where traders can duplicate the trades of investors on over 2,300 different instruments, including exchange-traded securities, forex, CFDs, and popular cryptocurrencies.

 Note: Past performance is not an indication of future results.
 Copy trading does not amount to investment advice.
 Copy trading takes place in a self-directed account, and your capital is no less at risk.
 The value of your investments may go up or down.